elizabethcd/CustomizeWeddingAttire/README.md

 * Enjoy!

 # Credits
-ManInBlack, atravita, and Tlitookilakin for tons of help with the learnings. spacechase0 for making GMCM.
+* ManInBlack, atravita, and Tlitookilakin for tons of help with the learnings.
+* spacechase0 for making GMCM and Pathoschild for making SMAPI.
-CopperSun for complaining about this issue in SDV, and ZoeDoll for making ``Ridgeside Rival Hearts - Jeric and Alex`` which notes this issue.
+* CopperSun for complaining about this issue in SDV, and ZoeDoll for making ``Ridgeside Rival Hearts - Jeric and Alex`` which notes this issue.